Khell1986/WhoIsJuanBlackBackground/README.md

-# WhoIsJuanBlackBackground
+# whoisjuan.github.io
+[whoisjuan] portfolio
-Juan's site until December 2016.
+This is Juan's amazing github site that was live until December 2016.